hedgenull/hedgenull/README.md

 # Hello, I am @hedgenull

-I am interested in hacking, pentesting, SQL, python, AI, Ruby, PHP, and possibly (?)
-JavaScript.
+I am interested in hacking, pentesting, SQL, Python, AI, Ruby, PHP, and pretty much all programming.
 C++ is a bad idea and so are Macs.
-I recently tried Git/Github/VSCode integration and it's awesome!
+Git/Github/VSCode integration is awesome!
 Hopefully I'll be doing more of that soon.
 Here's my blog: https://grey.bearcreek.family